Free Outreach Events

 To view details of an event and to register, click on the event name listed under Upcoming Events on the left side of your computer screen.

-If you are viewing this page from a smartphone, scroll down to see the list of events.
+If you are viewing this page from a smartphone, you may need to scroll down to see the list of events.
 Click on the event name for details.

 Outreach events provide opportunities for individuals to connect in person with parents, educators, and others interested in learning and engaging in discussions about dyslexia and related topics.